Afzal14786/trading-dashboard/README.md

-# A Online Trading Dashboard
+# Stock Market Dashboard

-This is a dashboard where you can see market's update .
+This is a dashboard where you'll be getting updates about the market and your holding etc ..